 - Top Executives

 Top executives working in the public sector include mayors, municipal managers, and county administrators.
 These individuals create budgets, manage public programs, and hold broad responsibility for personnel decisions.
-Although you often do not need an advanced degree to qualify for these jobs, an MPA can help you hone the skills you need to thrive in these settings.
+Although rarely required to qualify for these jobs, an MPA can help you hone the skills you need to thrive in these settings.

 - Emergency Management Directors